skylooop/BeliefConditionedFB/README.md

-# ZeroShotRL
+# Belief-Conditioned FB

-*This repository provides implementations of experiments used in the paper, together with implementations of BeliefFB/RotationFB in JAX*
+*This repository contains implementation of Belief-FB/Rotation-FB in JAX presented in paper **Zero-Shot Adaptation of Behavioral Foundation Models to Unseen Dynamics***

 ## Environment Setup

-All code is written in JAX, so ensure non-conflicting versions of CUDA.
+All code is written in JAX, so ensure non-conflicting versions of CUDA and latest version of JAX.
 Config management is done via Hydra.

 1. Conda Environment Setup